**If you began doing research Spring 2017, you belong to the 2017-2018 ESP Cohort**

 For more information and to submit your abstract, go to: http://www.scholars.ufl.edu/undergraduate-research-symposium.aspx

 1. The best option is to be a co-author with your advisor and/or research team on a paper submitted to a professional journal.
 Talk to your advisor early to determine if this is a possibility for you.
-To meet this requirement, your research mentor must e-mail firstname.lastname@example.org (e-mails from students will not be accepted) stating that it is their intention to include you on a paper.
+To meet this requirement, your research mentor must e-mail firstname.lastname@example.org by April 6, 2018 11:59PM (e-mails from students will not be accepted) stating that it is their intention to include you on a paper.
 Please note, the paper does not have to be submitted by this deadline or accepted for publication and published.
 Once it is actually submitted, you are expected to send the formal citation to email@example.com.
 If a journal article is planned but submission is not planned for 2018, you will have to select one of the other options below.

 If you will not be a co-author on a paper that will be submitted in 2018, there are three other options.

-2. If you will not be a coauthor on a professional publication, you must submit a research paper to JUR, by TBD (April 2018).
+2. If you will not be a coauthor on a professional publication, you must submit a research paper to JUR, by April 6, 2018 11:59PM.
 No late papers will be accepted.
 Your mentor must approve it before submission so plan ahead in case they are out of town or unavailable at submission time.
 You must follow all of JURs deadlines and format requirements.
 Papers that do not meet their submission guidelines will not be accepted.
 Look on the JUR site for the guidelines.
 Submitting to JUR may preclude later submission to a professional journal but as each has their own regulations about previously submitted/published work, you and your research mentor will have to determine if there is a conflict.
 CUR and JUR staff cannot answer that as each journal has their own guidelines.
 Do not send your JUR paper to the CUR office.

 PLEASE NOTE: you may not submit your honors thesis to JUR to meet this requirement unless it meets all JUR requirements, including the 4000 word limit.
 It is acceptable to submit an edited version.